results found...

 • Sneezing

-While the symptoms of hay fever are similar to those attributed to the common cold, they often last for weeks or months, reoccurring upon further exposure to pollen.
+While the symptoms of hay fever can resemble those of a common cold, they persist for weeks or months and recur upon further exposure to pollen.

 How can hay fever be prevented?

-A common recommendation is to rub Vaseline under your nose or around your nostrils to trap pollen.
+• Applying Vaseline under the nose or around the nostrils to trap pollen.

-Limiting your time outside and keeping windows and doors shut while the pollen count is high is an often effective strategy, but not always possible.
+• Limiting time spent outdoors and keeping windows and doors closed when the pollen count is high.

-Showering before bed can wash out the pollen which may have accumulated in your hair.
+• Taking a shower before bed to wash out pollen accumulated in the hair.

 Additional resources